dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-The method returns the pixel data of the `DCEFrame` object in a byte list.
+The method returns a byte list that stores the pixel data of the image.

 ## getWidth

-Get the pixel width of the `DCEFrame` image.
+Get the pixel width of the image.

 ```java
 int getWidth()